gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

 - When: Sync script fails or errors detected
 - Includes: Error details, full logs, debugging info

-### ℹ️ **No Changes (Optional)**

-- Subject: "ℹ️ Yu-Gi-Oh Database Sync - No Changes"
-- Only sent for scheduled runs (daily)
-- Can be disabled by removing the step

 ## Workflow Features

 ### 🕐 **Scheduling**

 - Runs daily at 2:00 AM UTC
-- Can be manually triggered from GitHub Actions tab
-- Automatically runs when workflow file is updated

 ### 📦 **Release Management**